vugeo/vugeo.github.io/regional/RePDO README 5-15.md

 # Regional Predeparture Orientation
 >A guide for editing and expanding GEO's RePDO

-A brief description of your project, what it is used for and how does life get awesome when someone starts to use it.

 ## Getting started
 This project was created with [Twine](https://twinery.org/) in the format [Sugarcube 2.28.2](http://www.motoslave.net/sugarcube/2/#documentation).
 To edit or add content to this project, [download Twine](https://twinery.org/).